 3.7 Show your employer you are independent

 Being able to work autonomously is one of the most important aspects of remote working.
-Show a potential employer you are independent by discussing occasions when you had to problem solve without input from a line manager or worked on projects where you were directly responsible for delivering results.
+Show a potential employer you can work autonomously by discussing occasions when you had to problem solve without input from a line manager or worked on projects where you were directly responsible for delivering results.

 3.8 Don’t focus on only the remote benefits of the job